IbrahimMoftah329/Move-Semantics-and-Iterators/README.md

-Project 1 consists of 5 files: Main.cpp, Book.cpp, Book.hpp, MoveAll.cpp, MoveAll.hpp.
-All those files, as well as a sample input file, can be downloaded by clicking on "Project 1 template and input files" right above this.
-You will implement the Book class in Book.cpp and write the moveAll function in MoveAll.cpp.
-Those are the only files you'll be graded on.
-The rest of the files have already been written for you.
-Main.cpp has space at the end for you to write test cases.
-Books read in from the file will be stored in vector<Book> catalog at that point, while vector<Book> cart will be empty, so that you can move Books into it.
-The project will be due by end of day Friday, March 1, and will be submitted on Gradescope.
-The autograder will be up over the weekend.
-Clarifications / FAQs:
-In moveAll, "moving" a Book implies that you delete it from the source.
-So yes, you must delete moved Books from the source.
-In moveAll, you must count the number of Books moved using the provided variable int books_moved, so that it may be printed at the end of the function.
-Book's print() method should print in the exact same format as the original file.
-At the end, you should return to the next line, but not skip a line.
-So one endl after printing the last line, not two. std::swap should only be used if you actually need to swap objects.
-Using it to move or copy is needlessly inefficient.
+Project 1: Book Management and Moving Function

+Overview
+Project 1 involves implementing a Book class and a moveAll function, both of which will be evaluated.
+The project consists of five files: Main.cpp, Book.cpp, Book.hpp, MoveAll.cpp, and MoveAll.hpp.
+You will be working specifically on Book.cpp and MoveAll.cpp.
+The other files have been provided to you, and Main.cpp includes space for writing test cases.

+Objective
-The entirety of project 1 (once you've completed Book.cpp and MoveAll.cpp) reads Book objects in from a file, stores them in a vector of Books called "catalog", and allows you to move Books from "catalog" to another vector of Books called "cart".
-It does this using the moveAll function, which moves all Books containing a specified keyword.
+The goal is to read book data from a file, store it in a vector called catalog, and move selected books to another vector called cart based on a specified keyword.
+This operation will be performed using the moveAll function.

-Books have 7 data members:
-        std::string title_;
-        std::string author_;
-        long long int ISBN_;
-        int* icon_;
-        float price_;
-        std::vector<std::string> keywords_;
-        std::string blurb_;
+Clarifications and Requirements

+Book Class Implementation:
+Data Members: std::string title_, std::string author_, long long int ISBN_, int* icon_, float price_, std::vector<std::string> keywords_, std::string blurb_.
+Printing: The print() method of the Book class should output data in the exact format as the original file, followed by a single newline (not double).

+moveAll Function:
+Functionality: The function should move all books containing a specified keyword from the catalog vector to the cart vector.
+Books Moved Counter: Use the provided int books_moved variable to count the number of books moved.
+Deletion: "Moving" a book implies deleting it from the source vector (catalog).
+Efficiency: Avoid using std::swap unnecessarily, as it is inefficient for moving or copying objects.

+Main.cpp
+Test Cases: Add your test cases at the end of Main.cpp.
+Data Storage: Books read from the file will be stored in the catalog vector, while the cart vector will initially be empty.

+Book Data
-Title, author, and ISBN should be self-explanatory.
+Attributes: Title, author, ISBN, icon, price, keywords, and blurb.
-Icon is meant to represent a small bitmap, so it consists of 80 integers between 0 and 255.
+Icon: A small bitmap represented by 80 integers between 0 and 255.
-Price is stored as a float, but when printed out must have exactly 2 digits after the decimal point.
+Price: Stored as a float and printed with exactly two decimal places.
-Keywords is a list of categories or tags (usually 3), such as "Spanish Literature", "Food", "Amish Fiction" (yes that's one of the categories my TA found), etc.
+Keywords: A list of categories or tags, typically three.
-Blurb is a short description of the book.
+Blurb: A short description of the book.
-Some of the data was scraped from various places while some parts were randomly generated, so don't expect the data to make sense all the time.
-Also, some blurbs had special characters that cause problems, and may look odd.
-Despite that, everything reads in and works fine, and our TA Daniel made the descriptions much more convincing than I expected - it's not that easy to generate random book descriptions that look legit even at a glance.